SpectreH/ascii-art-web/README.md

 <h1 align="center">ASCII-ART-WEB</h1>

 ## About The Project
-Ascii-art-web is a program which consists in running HTTP server, which is written GoLang.
+Ascii-art-web is a program which consists in running HTTP server, which is written in GoLang.
 In this server possible to use a web GUI of [ascii-art](https://github.com/SpectreH/ascii-art) project.

 ## Installation
 ```